Polyuria: A Merck Manual of Patient Symptoms podcast

 Therefore, polyuria results from any process that involves

-The most common cause of polyuria (see Table 3: Symptoms of Genitourinary Disorders: Some Causes of Polyuria) in both adults and children is
+The most common cause of polyuria (see Some Causes of Polyuria) in both adults and children is

 In the absence of diabetes mellitus, the most common causes are

-Review of systems should seek symptoms suggesting possible causes, including dry eyes and dry mouth (Sjögren's syndrome) and weight loss and night sweats (cancer).
+Review of systems should seek symptoms suggesting possible causes, including dry eyes and dry mouth (Sjögren syndrome) and weight loss and night sweats (cancer).

 Past medical history should be reviewed for conditions associated with polyuria, including diabetes mellitus, psychiatric disorders, sickle cell disease, sarcoidosis, amyloidosis, and hyperparathyroidism.
-A family history of polyuria should be noted.
-Drug history should note use of any drugs associated with nephrogenic diabetes insipidus (see Table 3: Symptoms of Genitourinary Disorders: Some Causes of Polyuria) and agents that increase urine output (eg, diuretics, alcohol, caffeinated beverages).
+A family history of polyuria and excessive water drinking should be noted.
+Drug history should note use of any drugs associated with nephrogenic diabetes insipidus (see see Some Causes of Polyuria) and agents that increase urine output (eg, diuretics, alcohol, caffeinated beverages).

 The following findings are of particular concern: